Skip to main content

 Step 5.
 Change source/destination check setting

-1. Go to KakaoCloud Console > Beyond Compute Service > Virtual Machine .
+1. Go to KakaoCloud console > Beyond Compute Service > Virtual Machine.

 Step 6.
-Create and configure route table
+Create and configure routing tables

-1. Go to KakaoCloud Console > Beyond Networking Service > VPC.
+1. Go to KakaoCloud console > Beyond Networking Service > VPC.

 VPCtutorialtutorial

-Target typeInstanceInstance
+Target TypeInstanceInstance

 Destination0.0.0.0/00.0.0.0/0